TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/akenza-core/akenza-setup/_index.md

 {{< figure src="creating-device-type.png" alt="Creating a device type" >}}

-When you have defined a domain and a device type, you can create a new device by selecting **Add Device** button in the **Inventory** submenu.
+After defining a domain and a device type, you can create a new device by selecting **Add Device** button in the **Inventory** submenu.

 Provide a **Name** for your device, select the previously created device type and domain, and do not forget to generate a **Device ID**.